 Oral sedation majorly helps dental patients relax and feel more at ease during procedures.

-Oral sedation may help dental patients relax and feel more at ease during procedures.
+Oral sedation Dentistry is a procedure that involves oral sedative drugs to facilitate dental procedure and reduce patients anxiety related to the experience so that the patient may feel more at ease during procedures.
 Anxiolysis, light sedation, is achieved with a mild sedative in small doses, leading to an anxiety-free, comfortable state of consciousness.
 Higher doses are used to help people reach moderate sedation, a state in which an individual’s level of consciousness is slightly depressed but they are still awake and aware, in control of their reflexes and are able to follow instructions.

 Though the side effects are usually quite limited when properly employed, oral sedation can be difficult to predict, in terms of the length and level of sedation obtained.
 As such, patients are required to be accompanied home by a companion.
 For the remainder of the day following a dental appointment with oral sedation, it is not uncommon to feel sleepy and a little bit groggy.